pingcap/docs/develop/dev-guide-sample-application-nodejs-mysqljs.md

 # Connect to TiDB with mysql.js

-TiDB is a MySQL-compatible database, and [mysql.js](https://github.com/mysql.js/mysql) is a pure Node.js JavaScript client implementing the MySQL protocol.
+TiDB is a MySQL-compatible database, and [mysql.js](https://github.com/mysqljs/mysql) driver is a pure Node.js JavaScript client implementing the MySQL protocol.

-In this tutorial, you can learn how to use TiDB and mysql.js to accomplish the following tasks:
+In this tutorial, you can learn how to use TiDB and mysql.js driver to accomplish the following tasks:

 - Set up your environment.
-- Connect to your TiDB cluster using mysql.js.
+- Connect to your TiDB cluster using mysql.js driver.
 - Build and run your application.
 Optionally, you can find sample code snippets for basic CRUD operations.

 > **Note:**